A post revision or two won’t take up a ton of space.

 We hope you our tutorial helped you learn how to Disable and Remove Old Post Revisions in WordPress.
 You may also want to see our post on 5 things you need to do to keep your WordPress site running Smoothly.

 Which method are you most comfortable with for disabling/removing old post revisions?
 Is there another method you use?
-Can you recommend a plugin that gets the job done?
 Let us know in the comments section below!